zimaexe/spotnet/docs/spotnet.md

 It's flow can be described as follows:

 ```
-assertions(transaction started by the owner, reserve is enabled)
+assertions(transaction started by the owner)

 withdraw tokens from zkLend and transfer to the owner